TalayRuk/myCodeSnippets/JavaScriptAngular2.md

 ## Set up
 + Install node.js and npm.
 + Install TypeScript globally as a regular npm package `npm install typescript -g`.
 Check installation by checking TypeScript version `tsc -v`.
   + If using the text editor Atom, optionaly install `apm install atom-typescript` to use autocomplete and TypeScript specific linting.
-Having a TypeScript package installed for your text editor allows the compiler to warn you about errors as you type, without even needing to compile
+Having a TypeScript package installed for your text editor allows the compiler to warn you about errors as you type, without even needing to compile.
++ Run `npm install`, `bower install`, `gulp build`, `gulp serve`.

 ### Documentation